tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 └─$ @@cp /usr/share/exploitdb/exploits/php/webapps/49445.py ./exploit.py@@
 {% endhighlight %}

+We can search for known exploits for this web application using searchsploit.
+Upon doing this, we find an [authenticated remote code execution exploit](https://www.exploit-db.com/exploits/49445) for version 1.0 of a PHP web application named "Voting System".
+We copy this exploit to a file named "exploit.py" in the current directory.
 The full exploit is shown below.

 {% highlight python linenos %}
 # Exploit Title: Voting System 1.0 - File Upload RCE (Authenticated Remote Code Execution)